-It is no misnomer that the UPSC Syllabus is vast.
-An aspirant who is serious and wishes to crack this most prestigious exam needs to devote more than 8 hours of study in the least.
+It is no misconception that the UPSC Syllabus is vast.
+Devoted candidates need to put in sufficient hours to crack the exam.
 It is a tough job indeed to keep one’s focus for such long hours for months on end.
-So, here we have curated a few tips on how to keep distractions at bay during your IAS preparation period:
+So, here we have curated a few tips on how to keep distractions at bay during your IAS preparation period

 - Find a suitable place to study: Studying for UPSC exam can be both difficult and stressful, and you may find your mind wandering frequently whenever you try to sit down and study.
 To really focus on studying, find a quiet study place which already has no distractions so that you do not have extra work on your hands.
 Ideally, you should find a quiet, bright place with a big, comfortable chair without any electronic devices or gadgets within your reach.
 The library is normally a very apt place to study since it is not noisy.

 - Find a study group: Choose a study group, the group should have people who are sensible and focused like yourself on the same task.
 You need not choose your best friend all the time for this purpose, as you may affect your concentration by chatting when you should be studying.
 Having a study partner is a great idea, as you can pass ideas to each other, and see things from a different perspective as yourself.
-Some people find study groups to be distracting.
-If you are an extrovert and enjoy people’s company and conversations, a study partner/group probably won’t be the best idea for you.
-Likewise, if you are an introvert and you generally keep to yourself, a study partner/group might work wonders for you.
 You should always select someone who you think is smarter than you.
 If you really wish to learn, choose a study partner who is dedicated and smart, and is okay teaching you.
 Your study sessions will be more productive.

 - Keep snacks handy: We often run around looking for something to eat when what we should be doing is studying.
 This consumes a lot of our time, so it is advisable to keep snacks handy whenever you need them.
 You must also avoid coffee and other caffeinated drinks as you would crash sooner or later.
 Carry fruits, energy bars, juice/ water etc. to keep your energy levels up.